 There are currently pedestrian crossings along Fair Oaks Boulevard that pedestrians use to access the project site when parking north of Fair Oaks Boulevard.
-Along American River Drive, the nearest crosswalk for pedestrians is located at the intersection of American River Drive and Jacob Lane, which is further east than the stadium's southern entrance and therefore out of the way for pedestrians walking to the Jesuit High School Stadium from Rio Americano High School or who might be dropped off along American River Drive opposite the stadium.
+Along American River Drive, the nearest protected crossingcrosswalk for pedestrians to is located at the intersection of American River Drive and Jacob Lane, which is further east than the stadium's southern entrance and therefore out of the way for pedestrians walking to the Jesuit High School Stadium from Rio Americano High School or who might be dropped off along American River Drive opposite the stadium.
+In addition, although this intersection is a four-way stop, it does not contain pavement markings denoting designated crosswalks.
 Because this crosswalk is out of the way, pedestrians currently cross American River Drive without any official pedestrian crossing or signage.
 Therefore, there are existing hazards to pedestrians associated with unprotected crossing of American River Drive.
 Shifting football games from Saturday afternoons to Friday nights would exacerbate these existing hazards, since pedestrians would cross American River Drive in the dark as opposed to in the daylight, making it more difficult for drivers to see.
 In addition, it is anticipated that attendance would increase because of evening games, which could further add to these pedestrian crossings.
 Therefore, the project's impact to pedestrian safety would be potentially significant.

-MITIGATION MEASURE TR-2.
-PEDESTRIAN SAFETY IMPROVEMENTS TO SITE PLANS
+MITIGATION MEASURE TR-2: PEDESTRIAN SAFETY IMPROVEMENTS TO SITE PLANS

-Prior to building permit approval, the project proponent shall make amendments to the final designs of the proposed project for review and approval by the Sacramento County Transportation Department which shall include the following improvements at the intersection of Tennyson Way and American River Drive across from Jesuit High School's southern parking lot:
+Prior to building permit approval, the project proponent shall prepare improvement plans make amendments to the final designs of the proposed project for review and approval by the Sacramento County Transportation Department which shall include the following improvements at the western side of the intersection of Tennyson Way and American River Drive across from Jesuit High School's southern parking lot and at the four-way stop-controlled intersection at Jacob Lane and American River Drive:

-Install pedestrian crossing with enhanced safety features.
-Enhanced safety features may include high visibility crosswalk markings, flashing beacons, parking restrictions, lighting improvements, signage, and pavement markings, as determined to be needed by the Sacramento County Department of Transportation.
+- Tennyson Way and American River Drive.
+Install pedestrian crossing with enhanced safety features,.
+Enhanced safety features may which would include a striped, high visibility (Caltrans "ladder") crosswalk markings, flashing beacons with signage, parking restrictions as needed to improve crosswalk visibility and safety, and lighting improvements, as determined by Sacramento County Department of Transportation and based on Sacramento County Improvement Standards, signage, and pavement markings, as determined to be needed by the Sacramento County Department of Transportation. - Jacob Lane and American River Drive.
+Install basic yellow crosswalk on all legs of the intersection.